 What is MERKUR?

 Merkur is one of the most important and highly respected cultural journals in the German-speaking region.
-Founded as a monthly magazine in 1947, it has now been published for seventy years.
+Founded as a monthly magazine in 1947, it has now been published for seventy-five years.
 Behind this unusual longevity is a simple concept: Merkur has no defined political or aesthetic agenda.
 The journal assumes its readers prefer to make their own judgements.
 For this reason, it does not rely on preconceived opinions but on curiosity, expertise, contradictory spirit and uncompromising awareness of quality.

 Merkur is not an academic journal, although many of its contributors are based at universities.
 It does not serve as a mouthpiece for a particular generation, party, sector of society or interest group.
 Yet nor is it a classic literary or art journal, and certainly not a glorified feuilleton.
 Merkur is a cultural journal.
 Culture, however, rarely presents itself as a peaceful reserve of dignified education and ethical unanimity.
 Culture is the excessively complex, noisy, always contested field in which the essential questions of the present day, the questions that test its ideals, self-image and values, are publicly formulated and controversially negotiated, whether they concern art, science, politics, philosophy, economics or society.
 The most interesting positions, the most convincing arguments, the most exciting theses, the most stimulating suggestions and drafts for theories come together in Merkur.